FraMecca/inria-internship/algorithm.md

 I propose for the moment to ignore this fact and in case of a jump, to just repeat the evaluation.
 Subtrees constructed by the repeated evaluation in case of jumps will differ for the intersection of the constraints obtained before the jump.

+% [Gabriel] an easy approach is to do caching/memoization: if you see
+% (exit i), you first compute the path starting from (i) (or reuse it
+% if previously computed) and you prepend your own current path to it
+% to get the result.
+This follows the "naive" control-flow but with
+% the "bottom-up" efficiency.

 The tree will have this form:

 ```